rollandvass/Terminal-Battle-Simulator/INFO.md

 # Winner depends on these factors:

 - randomized damage (interval),
-- if abilities were cast
+- randomized abilities (and who casted) - 15% chance,
-- randomized parries (20% chance)
+- randomized parries (and who parried) - 20% chance

 -